Advertisement

 READ ALSO: What you should know about Berlin's newest public holiday

-Meanwhile, the northeastern state of Mecklenburg-Western Pomerania voted for March 8th become a day off for Women's Day from 2023 onward, so it will be celebrated as an official public holiday for the first time this year.
-Other states are currently considering making the day an official holiday as well.
+Meanwhile, the northeastern state of Mecklenburg-Western Pomerania voted for March 8th become a day off for Women's Day from 2023 onward, so it will be celebrated as an official public holiday for the second time around this year.

 What are the roots of Frauentag in Germany?